zpapagianni/Boston-Town-Centre/Boston-Housing-Data.md

 According to the
 documentation(<https://search.r-project.org/CRAN/refmans/spData/html/boston.html>),this
-dataset contains housing data that was collected as part of the 1970 census of Boston, Massachusetts.The data frame has 506 rows and 20 columns and it contains the corrected data from the Harrison and Rubinfeld (1978) data.Each observation (row) in the dataset contains a collection of statistics corresponding to a single census ‘tract’ (a small geographic region containing multiple houses, defined specifically for a census).
+dataset contains housing data that was collected as part of the 1970 census of Boston, Massachusetts.The corrected data from the Harrison and Rubinfeld (1978) are contained in a data frame, which is comprised by 506 rows and 20 columns.Each observation (row) in the dataset contains a collection of statistics corresponding to a single census ‘tract’ (a small geographic region containing multiple houses, defined specifically for a census).
 Some notes are that that MEDV is censored, in that median values at or over USD 50,000 are set to USD 50,000.

-In this study we will consider the spatial distribution of the CMEDV variable.
+In this project we will consider the spatial distribution of the CMEDV variable.
 This variable corresponds to the median value (in USD 000s) of owner-occupied housing in each census tract.
 Each tract is also associated with a point location; geographic coordinates for this point